 The project creates a digital set of interrelated resources in order to use them in an interdisciplinary perspective.
-In particular, we are developing: a corpus of epigraphic texts, a computational lexicon for the languages involved, a dataset of bibliographic references, and an experimental semantic dataset of the research data.
+In particular, we are developing:

 The corpus of the texts is managed and exploited in a digital archive containing the formal representation of the texts leveraging the TEI/EpiDoc encoding schema; it was been necessary to create an ad hoc schema for the peculiarities presented by the languages of fragmentary attestation.
 The application of the EpiDoc model to Restsprachen is, thus, a complete novelty in the field of Digital Epigraphy.